raspberrypi/documentation/hardware/raspberrypi/bootmodes/nvme.md

 You need an NVMe M.2 SSD.
 You cannot plug an M.2 SSD directly into the PCIe slot on the IO board - an adaptor is needed.
 Be careful to get the right one: a suitable adaptor can be found online by searching for 'PCI-E 3.0 x1 Lane to M.2 NGFF M-Key SSD Nvme PCI Express Adapter Card'.

 Linux supports accessing NVMe drives without modification.
-(Booting from NVMe required a pre-release version of the Raspberry Pi Linux kernel - see "required software" below).
+(Booting from NVMe requires a pre-release version of the Raspberry Pi Linux kernel - see "required software" below).
 To check that your NVMe drive is connected correctly, boot Linux from another drive and run `ls -l /dev/nvme*`: example output is shown below.

 ```
 crw------- 1 root root 245, 0 Mar  9 14:58 /dev/nvme0